WDI-SEA/interview-questions/readme.md

 Hoisting is the act of declaring a variable and then assigning it a value later on in your code.
 This is useful in creating variables with values that change such as a scoreboard.

+Javascript hoists variables declared with var to the top of the function.
+Variables will be undefined until their value is actually set.
+Variables with the same name of a var outside a function as inside can interfere with each other surprisingly.

 * Describe event bubbling.

 Event bubbling is firing an event to a nested element and the having it fire to the parent elements which it is nested.